 Lughnasa

 We also refer to this holiday as Lammas.
 However, Lammas is a Wiccan sabbat.
-During the conquering by Christians, the Celts were forbidden to celebrate Lughnasa and they reformed it into a Christian holiday where bread was baked to celebrate the harvest.
+During the conquering by Christians, the Celts were forbidden to celebrate Lughnasa and the Christians reformed it into a Christian holiday where bread was baked to celebrate the harvest.

 The famous Tailteann Games were played as a way to honor the dead.
 The games started by honoring the dead through songs and chants led by Druids.
 Secondly, they would tell stories that emphasized their laws around a massive bonfire.